bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 The Connection Machine was an early experiment in massive parallelism.
 The individual processors in the CM-1 couldn't do much -- they could only operate on a single bit at a time, and their computational capability isn't much more than an ALU.
 This project leverages 40 years of Moore's law to put small, cheap computers into a parallel array.
 Not only does this allow me to emulate the ALU-like processors in the original CM-1, but I can also run actual programs at the corners of a 12-dimensional hypercube.

-This project is a faithful reproduction of the original, 1985-era Connection Machine, plus 40 years of Moore's law and very poor impulse control.
+This is a faithful reproduction of the original, 1985-era Connection Machine, plus 40 years of Moore's law and very poor impulse control.
 In 1985, this was the cutting edge of parallel computing.
 In 2025, it's a weird art project with better chips.

 # The LED Panel